uwcartlab/webmapping/Chapter6/readme.md

 **_Reproject_** sets or changes the map projection beyond the scale (_zoom_) and centering (_pan_).
 Due to the nature of continuous slippy map tilesets, _reproject_ generally does not make sense for interactive web maps using Leaflet.
 The most likely scenario for _reproject_ in Leaflet is to allow the user to switch between a tileset that is Web Mercator projection (EPSG:3857/EPSG:900913) and one in Plate Carrée (EPSG:4326/WGS84/unprojected).
 The script required to do this is challenging and there are few stable online examples.

-Custom projection and the _reproject_ operator is possible with D3, and an important (but complex) task when getting started with your D3 map in Week 9 is setting your projection parameters computationally.
+Custom projection and the _reproject_ operator is possible with D3, and an important (but complex) task when getting started with your D3 map in Chapter 10 is setting your projection parameters computationally.

 ### VI.
 Filter